RikJansenTU/FontysInternship/README.md

 As for my organizational skills, I think there was a lot that could be gained from more meticulous planning and trying to organise the projects in a more structured manner, so I tried to focus on those for later projects, which is hopefully reflected in the project planning document.

-Freedom to do whjat I wamnt withj thje prohject
+_Freedom to do what I want with the project
-Skills to be buyilt uyp whjemn it comnes to comnmnuymnicatiomn (see below), plamnmnimng, workimng as a part of a teamn, tried to focuys omn thjat
+Skills to be built up when it comes to communication (see below), planning, working as a part of a tean, tried to focus on that_

 **Learning outcome 6: Targeted Interaction**
 > You determine which partners play a role in your project, collaborate constructively with them and communicate appropriately to achieve the desired impact.